Skills, Training, Engagement & Practical Support (STEPS)

 The STEPS program is designed to enhance leadership in rural communities, improve the ability of not-for-profit groups to develop and implement community projects and ensure community groups avoid experiencing the effects of volunteer fatigue.

-Applications for the final round of this grant program close 17 January, 2014.
+A final round of STEPS funding will close 30 May, 2014.
 Funds will be granted within 10-11weeks of the closing date.

 To ensure your application is considered at this final assessment meeting, please contact the project officer Hannah Jakab.